-- 9.2 The applicant has submitted a viability appraisal with the application, which has been independently assessed by the Council's consultants.
+9.2 The applicant has submitted a viability appraisal with the application, which has been independently assessed by the Council's consultants.
 The independent assessment agrees that the scheme is unable to provide a policy compliant S106.
-On the basis of the conclusions of the independent assessment of the applicant's viability appraisal it is therefore accepted that no S106 contributions are justified in this instance, and it in these circumstances it is considered that the proposed development accords with ACS Policy 19 and LAPP Policy IN4. - 9.3 The response of the Education team is noted but is not able to be accommodated in the context of the conclusion of the viability assessment.
+On the basis of the conclusions of the independent assessment of the applicant's

+9.3 The response of the Education team is noted but is not able to be accommodated in the context of the conclusion of the viability assessment.